Topological Ramsey numbers and countable ordinals: Introduction

 \subsection{Acknowledgements}

 The first author wants to thank Jean Larson for her enthusiasm and encouragement when this project was just getting started.
-The second author's research was conducted under the supervision of John K. Truss with the support of an EPSRC Doctoral Training Grant Studentship.
 We also want to thank Omer Mermelstein and Stevo Todorcevic, for their feedback on an earlier version of this paper and their permission to quote some of their results.